 Tips on how to get all from the trips

 Everything can be for the first time.
-First day at school, first date, first smartphone, first best friend etc. And travel is not exclusion.
+First day at school, first date, the first smartphone, first best friend, etc. And travel is not exclusion.
 Especially, the trip abroad can happen for the first time.
-Most people are afraid, scared or nervous before the first trip.
+Most people are afraid, scared, or nervous before the first trip.
 And it doesn’t matter whether you travel alone or with someone else.
 Here are a few tips on how to get all from the trips.

 Tip #1.
 What is What

 it is better to learn at least something about the place you are going to.
-So, before going somewhere, try to check at least common things: local currency, payment types (credit card or cash), local language, traditional food, transportation types and fees etc. I don’t mean that you have to learn the local language, but at least what is the local language.
-Also, if you are going to the Muslim country, I would recommend to check the outfit regulations.
+So, before going somewhere, try to check at least common things: local currency, payment types (credit card or cash), the local language, traditional food, transportation types, and fees, etc. I don’t mean that you have to learn the local language, but at least what is the local language.
+Also, if you are going to a Muslim country, I would recommend checking the outfit regulations.
 In some countries it is prohibited to wear short skirts or shorts outside.

-Sometimes it is very useful if you read a little bit about the history of that country or particular place.
-For example, when I travelled to Cambodia, I was reading about each temple before visiting it.
-Otherwise, all the temples will look the same, and after the trip you will forget what was what.
+Sometimes it is very useful if you read a little bit about the history of that country or a particular place.
+For example, when I traveled to Cambodia, I was reading about each temple before visiting it.
+Otherwise, all the temples will look the same, and after the trip, you will forget what was what.

 Tip #2.
 Must SEE

-Of course, it depends on the purpose of your trip, but if you want to explore the new city/country/place, then you should make the list of Must-See or Must Visit places.
+Of course, it depends on the purpose of your trip, but if you want to explore the new city/country/place, then you should make a list of Must-See or Must Visit places.
 How to do it?
 Just google it.
-There are plenty of recommendations by bloggers, travellers, travel agencies or journals, local travel organizations etc.
+There are plenty of recommendations by bloggers, travelers, travel agencies or journals, local travel organizations, etc.

 Tip #3.
 Must EAT